phollandf5/quick-demos/README.md

  - Routing
  - A pair of BIG-IPs deployed with 2 NICs in HA

  In AWS, the playbook will login to the deployed BIG-IPs and change/enable password authentication.
+In Azure, passwords are enabled by default.

+ What these playbooks don't provide (yet):

+ - Any test application server (I plan to automate a microservices app)
+ - AS3 configuration to create a virtual server and pool
+ - Automated TLS certs/keys
+ - F5 Cloud Services GSLBaaS
+ - F5 Silverline WAFaaS

 ## IMPORTANT!